-The West Florida Boundary Trailhead is the southern terminus of the Ridgeland section of the National Scenic Trail.
+The West Florida Boundary Trailhead is the southern terminus of the Yockanookany section of the National Scenic Trail.
 This parking area and trailhead are recommended for hikers only.
 Hikers may chose to walk a short loop on the nature trail or continue for 24.9 miles to the Yockanookany trailhead.

 Highway 43 Trailhead (Milepost 114.9)

-The Highway 43 Trailhead is a the only staging area on this section of National Scenic Trail.
+The Highway 43 Trailhead is a the only staging area for horses on this section of National Scenic Trail.
 There is ample room for parking trailers, and water is available for horses to drink at this trailhead.
 Riders can travel north 16 miles to the northern terminus at Yockanookany, or south seven miles to the southern terminus at the West Florida Boundary.
 Exit the Parkway on Highway 43 and travel west.
 Turn left on Yandell Road, located just past the DAR marker.
 The trailhead will be on your left.

 Cypress Swamp Trailhead (Milepost 122.0)